-You know how when someone pisses you off, like really bad, and suddenly, everyone else around you appears that much sweeter… and you find yourself immersed in a new found appreciation for the people you took for granted…
+You know how when someone pisses you off, like really bad, and suddenly, everyone else around you appears that much sweeter… and you find yourself immersed with a deepened appreciation for the people you took for granted…

-That’s where our family was a week ago after an unexpected, but predictable, and yet no less painful, drama, enacted by an extended family member with our oldest son.
+That’s where our family was a week ago after an unexpected, but predictable, and yet no less painful, emotional abuse, acted out by an extended family member on our oldest son.

 “For you and dad,” he said.
-“For not bringing the pain of your childhoods into our family.”
+“For not bringing the pain of your childhood into our family.”

-Hours later, when his older brother came to my bedside and kissed my forehead goodnight, he echoed the same appreciation.
+Hours later, when his older brother came to my bedside, he kissed my forehead and echoed the same appreciation.

 I looked up quizzically.